soilwise-he/soilwise-fair-strategy/use-cases/knowledge-hubs-and-websites.md

 The extracted resources can be combined into a zip archive and deposited in an eligible research repository.
 With the deposit, relevant metadata can be provided.

-# Interoperable websites
+# Interoperable content

 The FAIR principles include a section on interoperability.
 Various mechanisms exist to increase interoperability of website content.

 - [Schema.org](https://schema.org/docs/gs.html) is a set of conventions from the search engine community to embed structured content in a webpage.
-- [Content negotiation](https://en.wikipedia.org/wiki/Content_negotiation) can guide the user to relevant content for each web request.
-Humans are directed to friendly html, while machines are directed to structured formats such as rdf, json or xml.
 - News items on a website are typically shared via a [RSS protocol.](https://en.wikipedia.org/wiki/RSS)
-- [Sitemap.xml](https://en.wikipedia.org/wiki/Sitemaps) is a convention to advertise which webpages are available within a website.
 - [Open Graph](https://ogp.me/) is a set of metadata tags which can be added to a website header.
 Open Graph is for example used by social media platforms (linkedin, teams) to summarise websites.
 - [Llms.txt](https://llmstxt.org/) is a convention to share the content of a website with large language models.

-Many of the common Content Management Systems integrate some of these practices in their platforms by default.
-Various validators are available to validate a website on interoperability mechanisms.
+Many of the common Content Management Systems integrate these practices in their platforms by default, but may require some configuration to perform optimally.
+The [Wordpress](https://wordpress.org/) software for example, it is often used to maintain Horizon Europe project websites.
+It supports most of these conventions.

+Various validators are available to validate a website on these interoperability mechanisms.

 - Schema.org can be validated with [validator.schema.org](https://validator.schema.org/)
 - Open Graph can be validated with [opengraph.dev](https://opengraph.dev/)